GridPlus/gridplus-sdk/docs/docs/encData.md

 const req = {
   schema: // Specify which schema to use
   params: {
-    // Params specific to the type of data being exported }
+    // Params specific to the type of data being requested }
 }

 const encryptedData = await client.fetchEncryptedData(req);
 ```

-# Supported Types of Exported Data
+## Supported Types of Data

 The following types of data may be requested.
 You should specify params.

-## Exporting BLS Private Keys (EIP2335)
+### BLS Private Keys (EIP2335)

 You may request an encrypted BLS private key of your Lattice's current wallet by providing the BIP39 derivation path.
-The data format follows [EIP2335](https://eips.ethereum.org/EIPS/eip-2335).
+The data format follows [EIP-2335](https://eips.ethereum.org/EIPS/eip-2335).

 :::note
 Currently, the only available schema is `BLS_KEYSTORE_EIP2335_PBKDF_V4`.
-As implied by the name, keys may only be exported with kdf `pbkdf2` and returned data is of format V4.
-See [this module](https://github.com/ChainSafe/bls-keystore) for more info on EIP2335 data format.
+As implied by the name, keys may only be fetched with kdf `pbkdf2` and returned data is of format V4.
+See [this module](https://github.com/ChainSafe/bls-keystore) for more info on EIP-2335 data format.
 :::

 **Request data:**